ViktoriaLoe/IN2140/HE1/read_me.txt

+I didn't have time to clean up and implement everything.
+After being stuck on memory issues for several days.

 The **NewFSP server** description reads "It has one main loop, in which it ...
 2.tries to deliver the next packet (or the final empty packet) to each connected RDP client,"